AndreBL/ip6neigh/README.md

 *  `name { ADDRESS }`
 Displays the FQDN (Fully Qualified Domain Name) for the IPv6 address.
 Depending on the user configuration in `/etc/config/ip6neigh`, the top level domain will not appear if the host has no DNS label.
 * `address { NAME } [ 1 ]`
 Returns the IPv6 addresses for the FQDN.
 The top level domain name (e.g. 'lan') may be optionally omitted for convenience.
-Input examples: Laptop, Laptop.PUB, Laptop.PUB.lan, Laptop.TMP
+Input examples: Laptop, Laptop.GUA, Laptop.GUA.lan, Laptop.TMP
 	* This command has a clean output for external scripting, like supplying the address to DDNS Scripts or to a custom firewall script that generates rules for GUAs based on names because ISP is issuing a dynamic prefix.
 It is possible that hosts will have multiple temp addresses and they will have the same FQDN.
 If the extra argument '1' is supplied, limits the output to the first address associated with that FQDN.
 This command replaces `ip6neigh_ddns.sh`